Oshin: Seafood and vegetable store

-A decade after the war, Oshin is now 50 years old, and owns a seafood and vegetable market with Hitoshi.
+A decade after the war, Oshin is now 55 years old, and owns a seafood and vegetable market with Hitoshi.
 Ken visits Oshin, telling her she must visit Tokyo as soon as she can.
 Hatsuko lied when she said she worked at a rice shop.
 She really works at a brothel, greeting soldiers every night.
-This was supposedly her rebound from Yu.
+This was supposedly her rebound from Yū.
 Oshin finds her in the brothel, asks Ken to drag her out, and slaps her.
 Oshin manages to convince Hatsuko to return home with her and to forget everything that had happened in Tokyo.
 Shortly afterwards, they hire a sweet girl named Yuri to work with them, as they drop by people's houses and deliver their food.
 Hitoshi has decided that he wants to become a businessman and make a living from there.
 He also tells Yuri that one day, he and Yuri will get married.
-Few months later, Hitoshi leave to Tokyo to work as a clerk only to know that he cannot get a job as a delivery man without a college education.
-He drifted in Tokyo for several months and returned home.
-He met his future wife, Michiko, a daughter of a rich businessman.
-Later Yuri learned about it and run away from home.
-Oshin is very upset of Hitoshi and opposed to the marriage of Hitoshi and Michiko.
+Few months later, Hitoshi leaves for Tokyo to work as a clerk only to learn that he cannot get a job as a delivery man without a college education.
+He drifts in Tokyo for several months and returns home.
+He meets his future wife, Michiko, daughter of a rich businessman.
+Later Yuri learns about her and runs away from home.
+Oshin is very upset at Hitoshi and opposed to his marriage with Michiko.